wion/tWriter.tmbundle/README.md

 The author is not a developer, not even close, and [TextMate documentation](https://github.com/textmate/textmate/wiki) is deplorable for such a state of mind.
 So Issues will be created for things the author would like to do but does not know how, or can't figure out after too much time trying.
 Anyone with insights to solving those issues is more than welcome to chime in.

-The author does not expect this to be a perpetual work-in-progress, though, so once it gets to the point of _good enough for the author’s liking_, which is not far away, that will probably be it.

 # Installation

-Since this is an extended bundle for a language already provided in TextMate by default, you might want to deactivate, uncheck, turn off the standard Textile bundle in TextMate via the Bundles index at **TextMate > Preferences > Bundes > [Languages]**.
-This ensures you do not have duplicate Textile bundles in your application lists confusing you needlessly.

 The tWriter bundle should be added to the /Bundles directory at: